VincentH-Net/CSharpForMarkup/README.md

       - Navigation
       - A `New-View.ps1` script to quickly add more pages and models
       - A `Readme.md` with instructions on how to get started quickly

+      The Presentation project is pre-structured for maintainability in accordance with best practices for C# Markup UI
     - Add NuGet package references to the Presentation project
     - Add a reference to the Presentation project in the `UnoApp1` project